-Summer is a great time to head to the beach, fire up the grill or go camping.
+Summer is the season to head to the beach, fire up the grill or go camping.
 But it’s also a terrific time to earn a little extra cash.

 You can make money year-round, of course.
 But summer offers some unique opportunities to cash in on long days, warm weather and flexible schedules.

 Here are some great gigs for padding your bank account as the temperature rises:

 1. House and pet sitter

 People often travel throughout the summer, and many need someone to look after their homes or pets.
 The work is relatively easy and can be fun, especially if you love animals.

-Websites like Rover.com connect potential pet and house sitters with people in need of pet or house sitting — or simply a dog walker.
+Websites like Rover connect potential pet and house sitters with people in need of pet or house sitting — or simply a dog walker.
 Care.com also connects pet sitters with pet owners, although the website doesn’t specialize in pet services like Rover does.

 To learn more about Rover.com or working as a pet sitter or dog walker in general, check out “How to Make Extra Money Pet Sitting or Dog Walking.”